- Diagnoses in the first quarter: 1 January – 31 March 2013

-- A total of 303 diagnoses of HIV infection, 18 diagnoses of AIDS and 2 deaths following AIDS were reported by 30 June 2012, to have occurred in the first quarter of 2012.
+- A total of 227 diagnoses of HIV infection and 8 deaths following HIV diagnosis were reported by 30 June 2013, to have occurred in the first quarter of 2013.

-- In comparison, 288 diagnoses of HIV infection, 31 diagnoses of AIDS and 7 deaths following AIDS were reported by 30 June 2012, to have occurred in the first quarter of 2011.
+- In comparison, 340 diagnoses of HIV infection and 13 deaths following HIV diagnosis were reported by 30 June 2013, to have occurred in the first quarter of 2012.

 The Australian HIV Surveillance Report has been published on a quarterly basis from July 1990.
 Reports published from January 1994 are available below.
 Each report includes article(s) on topics of general interest in the epidemiology of HIV and related infections updates on the number of cases of newly diagnosed HIV infection and AIDS in Australia estimates of HIV incidence and prevalence among people seen through a network of sexual health clinics in Australia.